Luxury cruise train The Blue Train departing from Cape Town,

 in operation.
 The main network has international connections

 All the connections carry at least some freight.
-The connection with
+There are no regular

-international connections have regular passenger services, though most
+international passenger services, though many of the international

 Main Line and Commuter Railways

 and freight operator on the network

 - Shosholoza Meyl long distance passenger

 commuter railway networks in the major cities